 - Compare pitches

 Start by playing an open string.
 Let’s say the 6th string or the E string and make sure the string is perfectly in tune.
 You can use any tuner to check the pitch.
 Then press the same string on the 12th fret and compare pitches.
 To get the most accurate readings, play the strings with a soft to medium attack.
-When there is bad intonation, the cause is mostly because the given note is flat or sharp, correct this by simply adjusting your guitar’s saddle.
+When there is bad intonation, the note on the 12th fret will read sharp or flat.
+Correct this by simply adjusting your guitar’s saddle.

 - Make adjustments